kadena-io/pact/docs/en/pact-reference.md

 #### Late Binding

-As of Pact 4.7, modrefs are "late-binding", which means that the latest upgraded version of a module will be used when a module operation is invoked.
+Modrefs are "late-binding", which means that the latest upgraded version of a module will be used when a module operation is invoked.

 Consider a modref to a module stored in the database when the module is